List of festivals in Lagos: Lagos Food Festival

-The Lagos Food Festival is a platform that celebrates Nigerian cuisine and delicacies, fostering an awareness of the nation's rich culinary culture.
-This annual event, held during the Independence Weekend holiday, unites Nigerians with their shared love for good food and beverages.
+The Lagos Food Festival is an annual event which celebrates Nigerian cuisine and delicacies, and is held during the Independence Weekend holiday.

-EatDrinkFestival

-The EatDrinkFestival, organized by EatDrinkLagos and sponsored by Sterling Bank, debuted in 2015.
-It provides a platform for the exploration of culinary delights and diverse flavors, contributing to the appreciation of food culture.

 GTBank Food and Drink

-The GTBank Food and Drink Festival, an annual multi-day event organized by Guaranty Trust Bank, showcases an array of culinary creations and beverage experiences from Africa.
+The GTBank Food and Drink Festival is an annual multi-day event organized by Guaranty Trust Bank.
 The inaugural two-day edition was held in 2016, followed by subsequent four-day events.
-The festival has emerged as a platform for spotlighting the continent's culinary diversity.

 Entertainment festivals

 Felabration

 Felabration is an annual music festival inaugurated in 1998 by Yeni Anikulapo-Kuti to honor the legacy of her father, Fela Kuti, a Nigerian musician and pioneer of the Afrobeat music genre, as well as a human rights activist.
-The festival, held at the New Afrika Shrine in Ikeja, spans a week and attracts participants from various nations, making it a recognized tourist destination endorsed by the Lagos State Government.
+The festival, held at the New Afrika Shrine in Ikeja, spans a week (aligning with Kuti's birthday), and is endorsed by the Lagos State Government.

-Felabration aligns with the week of Fela Kuti's birthday and encompasses musical performances by renowned local and international artists, along with street parades, symposia on pertinent issues, engaging debates, and captivating photo exhibitions.

 The Experience Lagos

-The Experience, commonly referred to as The Experience Lagos, is an annual gospel music concert held at the Tafawa Balewa Square on Lagos Island.
-Conceived by Paul Adefarasin, the lead pastor of House on the Rock, the event debuted in 2006 with an attendance of 70,000 individuals.
+The Experience is an annual gospel music concert held at the Tafawa Balewa Square on Lagos Island.
+Led by Paul Adefarasin, the lead pastor of House on the Rock, the event debuted in 2005.

-The Experience features both local and international gospel artists, including names such as Kirk Franklin, CeCe Winans, Donnie McClurkin, Don Moen, Frank Edwards, Nathaniel Bassey, and Chioma Jesus.
-Recognized as one of Africa's premier musical events, The Experience's music direction has been under the guidance of Wilson Joel since 2013.
+The Experience featured Kirk Franklin, CeCe Winans, Donnie McClurkin, Don Moen, Frank Edwards, Nathaniel Bassey, and Chioma Jesus.
+The music direction has been under the guidance of Wilson Joel since 2013.